 Apart from the above list, you may want to check out vanilla Debian stable with KDE Desktop installed from scratch.
 That would give you the stability of Debian with the customized KDE packages you want.
 You can follow our Debian installation guide to get it going.

-How to find out which is the best KDE Plasma Linux distribution for you?
+How do you find the best KDE Plasma Linux distribution for you?

-Several factors are involved when you decide on a Linux distribution and Desktop environment.
+When deciding on a Linux distribution and Desktop environment, several factors are involved.
 For example, you might always need bleeding-edge latest KDE tech, and it’s okay if it’s a little unstable.
 On the other hand, you might need rock-solid stability and may not require the latest KDE tech.
-So, holding on to that thought here’s a quick comparison table we prepared for you to help you decide.
+So, holding on to that thought, here’s a quick comparison table we prepared for you to help you decide.

-We have covered a list of the best Linux distributions that feature KDE Plasma desktop.
+We have covered a list of the best Linux distributions that feature the KDE Plasma desktop.
 We also listed some pros and cons with comparisons.
-Now, which is the best for you or your team/school/organization – is up to you to choose.
-But honestly, that depends on the use case, the situations you are in, or the problem you are trying to solve by adopting the KDE Plasma desktop.
+Now, choosing which is best for you or your team/school/organization is up to you.
+But honestly, that depends on the use case, your situation, or the problem you are trying to solve by adopting the KDE Plasma desktop.